earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 }
 ~~~

-This would be less open then the full open solution, but less constrained than the full typed solution.
+This is less open than the totally open solution, but less constrained than the full typed solution.

-By adding these types, but leaving ways to leave the types open, Cuelang is behaving a bit like TypeScript.
+By giving us types, but leaving ways to leave the types under-specified, Cuelang is behaving a bit like TypeScript.
 It improves upon YAML, but it tries to meet YAML where its at, and provides some escape hatches like open types.

 The other way Cuelang is like TypeScript is that it does things with the type systems that are a little unusual.
-Which brings me to constraints.
+This brings me to constraints.

 <div class="notice--big--primary">

 ## What Did I Learn?

-- Optional fields can be specified be ending their name with `?`.
-For example `tip?: number` would be an optional value.
+- Optional fields can be specified by ending their name with `?`.
+For example, `tip?: number` would be an optional value.
-- Lists can be be specified without a type `list: [...]` or with a type `strings: [...string]`.
+- Lists can be defined without a type `list: [...]` or with a type `strings: [...string]`.
 - Types are closed by default.
 Adding new elements to them is a type error.
 - Types can be opened by ending the definition with `...`.